Numerical-Analysis/course/README.md

 Course website: https://github.com/Numerical-Analysis/course-Information

 # How to do your python projects
-Step 1: Go to the link for that project.
+- Step 1: Go to the link for that project.
-Step 2: Authorize GitHub Classroom (Only needs to be done the first time) Step 3: Accept this assignment
+- Step 2: Authorize GitHub Classroom (Only needs to be done the first time)
+- Step 3: Accept this assignment.
+Upon accepting,
+- Step 4: Do your project according to the instructions

 Project 1 link: https://classroom.github.com/a/La7fkHRG